 Scoutbook is a secure platform that provides a safe way for parents, Scouts, and leaders to record, track, and manage their Scouting experience.
 Personally identifiable information will be kept secure.
 Unit leaders can see Scout advancement information as well as training data on other unit volunteers.

 Can I port my third-party unit-management vendor data to Scoutbook?

 There will be no need to port data from other third-party vendors because Scoutbook will link to all unit membership data.

-Can I still use other third-party unit-management vendors once Scoutbook launches?
+Can I still use other third-party unit-management vendors?

-Although Scoutbook will be made available to all units, they may continue to choose other third-party applications.
+Although Scoutbook is available to all units, units may continue to choose other third-party applications.
 However, Scoutbook will be the only unit-management system fully integrated with the BSA database.
 It is possible to upload your advancement files directly from some third party software programs (Troop/Pack Master, Scout Soft and Scout Mate); contact the vendor for more information.
 If your unit is not using Scoutbook, learn more about the differences.

 How do Scoutbook and Commissioner Tools fit into My.Scouting and Commissioner Tools?

 Scoutbook is a unit-management web application that will become the one-stop shop for Scouts, parents, and unit leaders to record and manage their Scouting experience.
 This tool will provide unit members a way to track advancements, unit activities, and unit communications.